bbgit/bbgit.github.io/README.md

-### Conditions as of May 13, 2025 at 2:32:33 PM CDT
+### Conditions as of May 13, 2025 at 2:37:53 PM CDT

 Temperature: 77.60 &deg;F

 Feels like: 77.60 &deg;F

-Humidity: 68%
+Humidity: 64%

-Wind Direction: WSW
+Wind Direction: ENE

-Windspeed: 0.0 mph
+Windspeed: 2.7 mph

-Wind Gust: 0.0 mph
+Wind Gust: 2.9 mph

 ---